Warning alert

 This page contains materials produced by Hounslow and Richmond Community Healthcare NHS Trust (HRCH).
 On 1 July 2024, all adult and children’s community services in the London Borough of Hounslow provided by HRCH transferred to West London NHS Trust.
 Whilst we are in the process of re-producing these materials, patients and referrers can still refer to the information contained within them.

-We are a team of registered Children’s nurses, health care support staff and administrators who work with parents and carers of children with acute, chronic, complex health or palliative care needs.
-The service encompasses; Asthma, Bladder and Bowel continence clinics and pad provision service, Children’s Community Nursing, Haemoglobinopathy, paediatric phlebotomy and Special School nursing.
+We are a team of registered Children’s nurses, health care support staff, and administrators who work with parents and carers of children with acute, chronic, complex health or palliative care needs.
+The service encompasses; Asthma, Bladder and Bowel continence clinics and pad provision service, Children’s Community Nursing, Haemoglobinopathy, paediatric phlebotomy, and Special School nursing.

 The service comprises of two key elements; the continence pad provision element and the continence clinic element.